-- a late-filing penalty if you do not file a processable return by the extended due date; - a late-payment penalty if you do not pay the tax you owe by the original due date of the return; - a bad check penalty if your remittance is not honored by your financial institution; - a cost of collection fee if you do not pay the amount you owe within 30 days of the date printed on your bill; - an underreporting penalty if you do not report your entire liability by the extended due date of your original tax return.
+- a late-filing penalty if you do not file a processable return by the extended due date; - a late-payment penalty if you do not pay the tax you owe by the original due date of the return: - a bad check penalty if your remittance is not honored by your financial institution; - a cost of collection fee if you do not pay the amount you owe within 30 days of the date printed on your bill.

-Interest - Interest is calculated on tax from the day after the original due date of your return through the date you pay the
+Interest - Interest is calculated on tax from the day after the original due date of your return through the date you pay the tax.